engthiago/Onboxframework/docfx/tutorials/1_guetstart.md

 ## Download Visual Studio Templates

-Click [here](https://github.com/engthiago/Onboxframework.docs/releases) to download the templates for the framework version you are using.
+Click [here](https://github.com/engthiago/Onboxframework.docs/releases) to download the templates for the version of the framwork you are using.

 ## Install the Templates